chartjs/Chart.js/docs/docs/getting-started/v3-migration.md

 * `helpers.getMaximumHeight` was replaced by `helpers.dom.getMaximumSize`
 * `helpers.getMaximumWidth` was replaced by `helpers.dom.getMaximumSize`
 * `helpers.clear` was renamed to `helpers.clearCanvas` and now takes `canvas` and optionally `ctx` as parameter(s).
+* `helpers.retinaScale` accepts optional third parameter `forceStyle`, which forces overriding current canvas style. `forceRatio` no longer falls back to `window.devicePixelRatio`, instead it defaults to `1`.

 #### Platform